 We believe quality care should be accessible.
 That’s why we accept most major insurance plans (Aetna, UnitedHealthcare, Oxford, BCBS, and more).
 We also offer flexible scheduling, including evening and telehealth options, to support busy parents.

-If you’re still pregnant and want to prepare emotionally for postpartum, or need support for anxiety or loss during pregnancy, explore our Perinatal Therapy services.
+If you’re currently pregnant and want to prepare emotionally for the postpartum period, or need support for anxiety or mood symptoms during your pregnancy, explore our Prenatal Therapy services.
 We offer compassionate care from pregnancy through the transition into parenthood.

 Please reach us at wellness@drinzinna.com if you cannot find an answer to your question.